Vedadiyan/GTR/README.md

-Alongside with route parameter, GTR also supports query string specification, in such a way that if a query parameter is specified a match will be successfull only and only if the target URL also specifies that query parameter and that it is of the same value as originally specified.
+Alongside with route parameter, GTR also supports query string specification, in such a way that if a query parameter is specified a match will be successful only and only if the target URL also specifies that query parameter and that it is of the same value as originally specified.
 For example: